How To Do Bank Reconciliation Statements

 - Invest in bookkeeping software that has reconciliation capabilities.

-cheques that your business has entered into the cash book and sent to
+checks that your business has entered into the cashbook and sent to

 vendors but which did not show up at the bank by the closing date of